| CloserLook > John > John 11:49-57 and 12:1-11 |

 ~ ~ ~ ~ ~ ~

-So, this is the prevailing atmosphere, as we enter Chapter
+So, this is the prevailing atmosphere as we enter Chapter 12.

 days before the passover came to

-This would be Jesus’ forth and last Passover, during His
+This would be Jesus’ fourth and last Passover during His public

 No, He was visiting old friends in